-The investment returns expected from the Future Fund are detailed in the investment mandate provided by the Treasurer and the Minister for Finance and Deregulation.
+The investment returns expected from the Future Fund are detailed in the investment mandate provided by the Treasurer and the Minister for Finance.

 The Future Fund Act 2006 states that the mandate must have regard to maximising returns on the Fund over the long term, consistent with international best practice for institutional investment and other matters considered relevant by Ministers.

 The Future Fund Investment Mandate sets a target return of between 4.5% and 5.5% above the Consumer Price Index (CPI) measure of inflation over the long term.
 The Board has interpreted this as an objective to provide a return of at least 5% above CPI over rolling 10 year periods.
 The mandate also requires the Board to take an acceptable, but not excessive, level of risk.

 Return expectations for the three Nation-building Funds are also detailed in Investment Mandates from Government.
 The Investment Mandates target a return of the Australian three month bank bill swap rate +0.3 per cent per annum, calculated on a rolling 12 month basis, with investment made in such a way as to minimise the probability of capital losses over a 12 month horizon.